blues/app-accelerators/parking-lot-help-request/README.md

 1. Inside your Notehub project, navigate to your fleet in the navigation menu, and then click the **Settings** link.
 ![Location of Notehub fleet settings](images/readme-notehub-fleets.png)

-1. Inside Settings, change the Fleet name input to something more useful (like "Lot L" for all devices in that particulat lot)
+1. Inside Settings, change the Fleet name input to something more useful (like "Lot L" or "Floor 3" for all devices in that particular lot)
 ![How to rename a fleet name in Notehub](images/readme-notehub-fleet-names.png)

 1. Then click on the **Devices** link to see all the devices associated with that Notehub project, and update the fleet that device is assigned to by using the dropdown.